Dev-hwang/flutter_foreground_task/README.md

     print('customData: $customData');
   }

+  // Called every [interval] milliseconds in [ForegroundTaskOptions].
   @override
-  Future<void> onEvent(DateTime timestamp, SendPort? sendPort) async {
+  Future<void> onRepeatEvent(DateTime timestamp, SendPort? sendPort) async {
     // Send data to the main isolate. sendPort?.send(timestamp);
   }

+  // Called when the notification button on the Android platform is pressed.
   @override
   Future<void> onDestroy(DateTime timestamp, SendPort? sendPort) async {
-    // You can use the clearAllData function to clear all the stored data. await FlutterForegroundTask.clearAllData();

   }

+  // Called when the notification button on the Android platform is pressed.
   @override
   void onNotificationButtonPressed(String id) {
-    // Called when the notification button on the Android platform is pressed. print('onNotificationButtonPressed >> $id');
+    print('onNotificationButtonPressed >> $id');
   }

-  @override
-  void onNotificationPressed() {
   // Called when the notification itself on the Android platform is pressed.
   //
   // "android.permission.SYSTEM_ALERT_WINDOW" permission must be granted for
   // this function to be called.
+  @override
+  void onNotificationPressed() {
     // Note that the app will only route to "/resume-route" when it is exited so
     // it will usually be necessary to send a message through the send port to
     // signal it to restore state when the app is already started.